cds-snc/digital-canada-ca/content/en/blog/posts/helping-low-income-canadians-complete-their-taxes.md

 description: >-
-  Over the next few months, the Canadian Digital Service (CDS) and the CRA will be doing extensive research to understand how to improve the experience of filing tax returns for low-income Canadians.
+  Over the next few months, the Canadian Digital Service (CDS) and the CRA will be doing extensive research to understand how to improve the experience of filing tax returns for Canadians with low income..
 author: >-
   Nancy McKenna (Canada Revenue Agency) and Kylie Havelock (Canadian Digital Service)